JuszJo/cli-downloader/README.md

 # CLI Downloader

 This is a simple script which allows the downloading of a file from a link provided as a command line argument.
+Also acts as a server for my phone when no arguments are given

 ### Installation